spankybot/commands/commands/297483005763780613/admin.md

     Examples:

-        .firewall up -&gt; will raise the firewall indefinitely
+        .firewall up -&amp;gt; will raise the firewall indefinitely

-        .firewall up 10s -&gt; will raise the firewall for 10 seconds
+        .firewall up 10s -&amp;gt; will raise the firewall for 10 seconds

-        .firewall up 1h -&gt; will raise the firewall for one hour
+        .firewall up 1h -&amp;gt; will raise the firewall for one hour

-        .firewall mode autokick -&gt; enables autokick for the firewall.
+        .firewall mode autokick -&amp;gt; enables autokick for the firewall.

 ------
 ### grab